 - 2. Identify a Registered Provider Organization (RPO) to help with gap assessment and other steps listed below.
-As of the date of publication, the CMMC Accreditation Body is in the process of reviewing applications from organizations seeking to be RPOs.
+As of late 2020, 24By7Security has been approved as a Registered Practitioner Organization (RPO) by the CMMC Accreditation Body.

 - 3. Document your organization’s current state.

 - 4. Document gaps between the current state and the desired maturity level.

 - 5. Prepare a Plan of Action and Milestones (POAM) and Corrective Action Plan (CAP), prioritizing and planning to address the gaps identified.